supertuxkart/stk-website/wiki_untranslated/Installing_Tools.md

 {% single_gallery /assets/wiki/Blender_tools_2.jpg %}

 You can click **Save User Settings** to avoid repeating these steps each time you open Blender.

-{%popup_info For Blender 3.0 you need to disable "Proxy to Override Auto Conversion" in preference menu to make library objects importing work, see <https://docs.blender.org/manual/en/3.0/editors/preferences/experimental.html#debugging>.%}

 ### Subversion Client